The following is from the website www.nationalallergystrategy.org.au

 The NSW Food Authority advises:

-Problem: The recall is due to potential microbial (Salmonella Enteritidis) contamination.
+Problem: The recall is due to the presence of an undeclared allergen (sesame).

 Country of origin: Australia